tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 end
 ```

+- [ ] Should updating this to reflect that later  say need synchronize for mutating @queue

 The implementation of `synchronize` will vary by which type and version of Ruby
 you are running, but is a mechanism for working with locks.
 It will check if
 the Thread has access to the lock before `yield`ing and running whatever is in
 the bock.
-It's not clear to me why we need a lock here.
-My guess is that since
+It's not completely clear to me why we need a lock here.
+My guess is
-`AsyncDelegator` can run any arbitrary method, it's possible it could be
+that since `AsyncDelegator` can run any arbitrary method, it's possible it
-accessing something like a variable shared across threads.
+could be accessing something like a variable shared across threads.
 Since
 `concurrent-ruby` provides thread-safe variables, it needs to assume anytime a
 thread is running it could be attempting to work with one of these types of
-variables, and, therefore, needs to work with some for of locking mechanism to
+variables, and, therefore, needs to work with some form of locking mechanism to
 ensure it is safe to interact with these variables.
-I found as I start looking
+I found as I started
-at more of the thread-related code, there were more instances of `synchronize`
+looking at more of the thread-related code, there were more instances of
-being used.
+`synchronize` being used.

 Once we have synchronized, we add an array of information to `@queue`. `@queue`
 is an array that is created in our initialization process.
 We are adding the